InHouseQueue/InHouseQueue/README.md

 # Quick Start
 1. Invite the Bot to your server - [Invite](https://discord.com/api/oauth2/authorize?client_id=1001168331996409856&permissions=3489918032&scope=bot)
 2. Create a new text channel and run `/setchannel #channelname`.
 This will now be the queue channel.
-Messages sent in this channel are automatically deleted.
+Messages sent in this channel are **automatically deleted**.
 Do not use this command on an existing text channel for obvious reasons!
 3. Create another channel, run `/setwinnerlog #channlename` we suggest you name this something like match-history.
 4. That's it!
 Now when you are ready to play just run `/start` in your queue channel!